khushiiakter/Level2-Assignment-1/README.md

   - intersection types (`TypeA & TypeB`)
   - tuple types (`[number, string]`)

-You can't define these using interfaces.
+We can't define these using interfaces.
 Interfaces are primarily used for defining the shape of objects and class contracts.

 ---

 ## 2. Syntax Differences

-Both `type` and `interface` can describe the shape of an object or a function signature.
+Both type and interface can describe the shape of an object or a function signature.
 But their syntax differs.

 ### Type Alias: